Trusted by traders worldwide

 Wave 4

 A corrective wave that prepares for the final push.
-Cannot overlap with Wave 1's territory.
+It cannot overlap with Wave 1's territory — this is one of the three unbreakable rules.

 • Often sideways consolidation